-- 3.3.2.5 Weather protection should extend over public sidewalks to provide sufficient coverage. - 3.3.2.6 Residential entrances should be separated from ground floor commercial uses.
-On corner lots, residential entries on the secondary street are supported where a well defined street interface is achieved along the primary street. - 3.3.2.7 Provide a transition from the sidewalk to dwelling unit and building entrances using design elements such as porches, raised entries, bay windows, roof extensions, patios, low decorative fences, gates, and landscaping.

-3.3.2.8 Above-grade parking structures should be concealed by building floor area or other strategies to effectively screen the parking structure (see Figure 10).
+- 3.3.2.5 Weather protection should extend over public sidewalks to provide sufficient coverage. - 3.3.2.6 Residential entrances should be separated from ground floor commercial uses in mixed-use developments.
+On corner lots, residential entries on the secondary street are supported. - 3.3.2.7 Provide a transition from the sidewalk to dwelling unit and building entrances using design elements such as porches, raised entries, bay windows, roof extensions, patios, low decorative fences, gates, and landscaping. - 3.3.2.8 Above-grade parking structures should be concealed by building floor area or other strategies to effectively screen the parking structure (see Figure 10).